The PSR Method

 (based on the Hudson Voice Technique)

-A life skill for students
+A life skill for children and students

 Arthur (8 years of age) has just come home from school and can’t wait to tell you all about what he’s experienced at school today.
 He’s off like a rocket talking nineteen to the dozen and you have to stop him and ask him to please slow down because you can’t follow him.